-10 Most Popular Desserts in America
+10 Most Popular Desserts in the United States

-By: Alia Hoyt & Sarah Gleim |
+By: Alia Hoyt & Sascha Bos |

 Americans favorite desserts

 Who doesn't crave a wonderful, decadent dessert, especially after dinner?
 The name itself comes from the French word "desservir," which in English means "to clear away," in this case, the food from dinner table.
 And depending on where you are in the world that could mean a variety of after-dinner sweet treats.
-In China, it might contain sweet red beans or dates.
+In China, it might contain sweet red beans or jujubes.
 In Mexico, flan could be on the menu.

 Advertisement

-10: Cheesecake
+10. Cheesecake

 cheesecake

-New York style cheesecake is made with cream cheese and always served without any toppings.
+New York-style cheesecake is made with cream cheese and always served without any toppings.
 Rebeca Mello/Getty Images

-While you might think the cheesecake got its start in New York, its origins date back to ancient Greece and the island of Samos.
-Anthropologists have found cheese molds there that date back to circa 2000 B.C.E. and the first recipe for Greek cheesecake is credited to writer Athenaeus in 230 A.D.
-But it was Americans who added cream cheese to the cake in 1872.
-A New York dairy farmer accidentally created what we now know as Philadelphia Cream Cheese when he was trying to re-create French Neufchatel.
-While there are seemingly unlimited variations of cheesecake, New York style cheesecake uses cream cheese along with eggs, cream, sugar and usually a graham cracker crust.
-It's served plain with no other ingredients or toppings.
+While you might think the cheesecake got its start in New York, the decadent dessert dates back to ancient Greece and the island of Samos.
+Anthropologists have found cheese molds there that date back to circa 2000 B.C.E., and the first recipe for Greek cheesecake is credited to writer Athenaeus in 230 C.E.

 Advertisement

-9: Cupcakes
+9. Cupcakes

 gourmet cupcakes